Norm entrepreneur

-A norm entrepreneur or moral entrepreneur is an individual, group, or formal organization that seeks to influence a group to adopt or maintain a social norm on the basis of assumed boundaries of altruism, deviance, duty, or compassion.A moral entrepreneur is someone who actively works to influence a group or society to adopt a particular moral stance or behavior, often by labeling certain actions as right or wrong and advocating for specific rules or norms.
+A norm entrepreneur or moral entrepreneur is an individual, group, or formal organization that seeks to influence a group to adopt or maintain a social norm on the basis of assumed boundaries of altruism, deviance, duty, or compassion.

-Moral entrepreneurs take the lead in labeling a particular behaviour and spreading or popularizing this label throughout society.
-This can include attaching either benign or pejorative labels to certain behaviours or, alternatively, removing them from it.
-The moral entrepreneur may press for the creation or enforcement of a norm for any number of reasons, altruistic or selfish.
-Such individuals or groups also hold the power to generate moral panic; similarly, multiple moral entrepreneurs may have conflicting goals and work to counteract each other.
-Some examples of moral entrepreneurs include: Mothers Against Drunk Driving (MADD), the anti-tobacco lobby, the gun-control lobby, anti-pornography groups, Black Lives Matter and LGBT social movements.
-Pro-life and pro-choice movements are an example of two moral entrepreneurs working against each other on a single issue.

 Terminology

 The term moral entrepreneur was coined by the sociologist Howard S. Becker in Outsiders: Studies in the Sociology of Deviance (1963) in order to help explore the relationship between law and morality, as well as to explain how deviant social categories become defined and entrenched.
 In Becker's view, moral entrepreneurs fall into roughly two categories: rule creators, and rule enforcers.

 The term norm entrepreneur was coined by Cass Sunstein in his 1996 paper titled Social Norms and Social Roles.
 In his paper, Sunstein highlights that existing social conditions can often be more fragile than is typically assumed, as they depend on social norms to which many may not be strongly aligned.
 Sunstein identifies a category of people, who he calls norm entrepreneurs, who are interested in changing social norms.
 Their willingness and ability to persuade others of the desirability and appropriateness of certain behaviors drives the first stage of the norm life cycle – norm emergence.
 If they are successful in their endeavors they can produce what he calls norm bandwagons and norm cascades, which lead to substantial changes in social norms.

 Wunderlich (2020) provides an overview of norms research and discusses the emergence and development of international norms.
 She defines norm entrepreneurship and presents a taxonomy of various types of norm entrepreneurs, exploring their motives, objectives, and delineating the tools and conditions for their success.
 Wunderlich argues there is a bias towards "feel-good" norm Entrepreneurship.